8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 The Fairmont El San Juan Hotel has promotional offers that allow you to bundle dining credits and entertainment (Photo: Fairmont)

-Situated along Isla Verde Beach not far from downtown San Juan, the 388-room Fairmont El San Juan Hotel combines Old World elegance with modern amenities.
-Its cultural ambassador concierge can share information about local history and hidden gems in town and around the island, and with 13 dining options open throughout the day and evening, you certainly won’t go hungry.
+Perched on Isla Verde Beach pretty close to downtown San Juan, the 388-room Fairmont El San Juan Hotel mixes a sort of classic elegance with modern amenities.
+Its cultural ambassador concierge can share information about local history and hidden gems in town and around the island.

-There are tennis courts, a fitness center, a beach, and four pools on site to keep you busy.
+There are tennis courts, a fitness center, a beach, and four pools accessible to guests.
 And while there are no fully all-inclusive options at the Fairmont El San Juan Hotel, a variety of promotional offers throughout the year (like free daily breakfast included in your package rate) allow you to bundle dining credits and fitness or entertainment activities into a nearly all-inclusive Puerto Rico vacation.

 Carolina, Puerto Rico